How Long Will $1 Million Last In Retirement Calculator

 How Long Will A Million Dollars Last In Retirement?

 How long your one million dollars will last in retirement depends on a few factors.
 First, it depends on how much income you need to cover your basic living expenses.
 Other retirement income sources, such as a pension or investments, will also affect how long your $1 million will last.

 Another factor that will affect how long your $1 million will last in retirement is inflation.
-If prices rise over time, your $1 million will not go as far as it would have if prices had remained the same.
+If prices rise over time, your $1 million will not go as far as if prices had remained the same.

 Finally, your lifestyle in retirement will also affect how long your $1 million will last.
 For example, if you plan to travel and live a luxurious lifestyle, your $1 million will not last as long as it would if you lived a more modest lifestyle.

 Assuming you will need $40,000 annually to cover your basic living expenses, your $1 million would last 25 years without inflation.
 However, if inflation averaged 3% annually, your $1 million would only last for 20 years.

 If you plan to live a more luxurious lifestyle in retirement, your million dollars will not last as long.
 For example, if you plan to travel the world and stay in 5-star hotels, your $1 million would only last for ten years.